MANEUVERED FOR A MISSION

 Little do we know that it is the position that brings us to accomplish the mission.

-A position without mission is confusion.
+A position without a mission is confusing.

-A position without mission brings strife.
+A position without a mission brings strife.

 It leads to pride and disorder.